 What Are The Differences Between A Chiropractor Vs Physiotherapist?

 The question of which chiropractor vs physiotherapist is better will not be answered with one answer.
 This is because each chiropractor, or chiropractor vs physiotherapist has their own methods and techniques when it comes to treating conditions such as back pain and arthritis.
 Back pain and arthritis can be caused by a variety of reasons including overuse of your muscles, injury to your back or joints, or even nerve problems.
-Depending on the cause of the pain, chiropractor fitzroy north and physiotherapists may offer different treatments for your back pain and arthritis.
+Depending on the cause of the pain, chiropractor ivanhoe and physiotherapists may offer different treatments for your back pain and arthritis.
 The good news is that chiropractic and physiotherapy can both be effective in the treatment of your current condition.

 Now that we’ve got that out of the way, let’s look at some of the similarities and differences between chiropractor vs physiotherapist and how they each treat patients.
 First, they both use manipulation of the spinal joints (or joints) and the muscles surrounding those joints to relieve pain.
 There are similarities in the types of manipulations used as well.
-For example, chiropractor brunswick may use gentle spinal adjustments to realign your vertebrae.
+For example, chiropractor may use gentle spinal adjustments to realign your vertebrae.
 A physiotherapist can use massage, traction, and exercises to loosen stiff muscles and joints.